NFL and College Football Analyst

 Before joining ESPN, McFarland co-hosted a popular Tampa area sports radio show on 98.7 The Fan from 2012-14.

-A native of Winnsboro, La., McFarland was a First-Team All-American and All-SEC defensive tackle.
-He played for the Tigers from 1995-98 and graduated from LSU in 1999 with a degree in business management.
+A native of Winnsboro, La., McFarland was a First-Team All-American and All-SEC defensive tackle at LSU.
+He played for the Tigers from 1995-98 and graduated from Louisiana State University in 1999 with a degree in business management.
+McFarland was the Tigers’ honorary captain when they won the 2019 College Football Playoff National Championship at the Superdome in New Orleans.